nandikahey/AutoCarDriveSimulation/README.md

 Collision Detection Simulation Engine Selected
 ```

-Subsequent user inputs should adhere to the order and format specified in the following sections.
+Subsequent user inputs adheres to the order and format specified in the following sections.

 ## Part 1 - Navigation Simulation Engine